AaronLopes/poly-sent/README.md

 # PolySent
-A script written by Christine Park
+A script written by Christine Park !!

+# Run
+ts.py